-Group M55 comprises 1,763 Mortgage Loans (the "Group M55 Mortgage Loans") with an aggregate Unpaid Principal Balance as of the Cut-Off Date of approximately \$164,481,675.
-The Group M55 Mortgage Loans (i) are non-modified or (ii) were subject to either fixed-rate modifications or step-rate modifications.
+Group M55 comprises 551 Mortgage Loans (the "Group M55 Mortgage Loans") with an aggregate Unpaid Principal Balance as of the Cut-Off Date of approximately \$52,122,332.
+The Group M55 Mortgage Loans are fixed-rate or step-rate modifications and may also be subject to a PDP program.
 As of the Cut-Off Date, each Group M55 Mortgage Loan has a Mortgage Interest Rate greater than 5.500% and none of these Mortgage Loans have a principal forbearance amount.
-As of the Cut-Off Date, approximately 4.67% of the Group M55 Mortgage Loans are on active Temporary Forbearance Plans (but are current).
-Certain of the related mortgagors have requested assistance due to COVID-19 as described in "Risk Factor - Economic Conditions Related to the COVID-19 Pandemic Could Adversely Affect Your Certificates," and we believe it is reasonable to expect that additional mortgagors of the Mortgage Loans may become delinquent after the Cut-Off Date and seek assistance due, in part, to the COVID-19 pandemic.
+As of the Cut-Off Date, approximately 1.08% of the Group M55 Mortgage Loans are on active Temporary Forbearance Plans (but are current).

-See Appendix A for a detailed description of the Mortgage Loans, the Group H Mortgage Loans, the Group M Mortgage Loans and the Group M55 Mortgage Loans.
+See Appendix A for a detailed description of the Mortgage Loans, the Group M Mortgage Loans, Group T Mortgage Loans and the Group M55 Mortgage Loans.
 See also the Securities Administrator's website at https://pivot.usbank.com.

-Each of Group H, Group M and Group M55 will be referred to herein, individually as a "Group" or a "Mortgage Group", and together, as the "Groups" or the "Mortgage Groups".
+Each of Group M, Group T and Group M55 will be referred to herein, individually as a "Group" or a "Mortgage Group", and together, as the "Groups" or the "Mortgage Groups".